The Problem: Your Customers Are Asking AI, Not Google

 - DIAGNOSE your gaps with AI Gap Intelligence™ to know where you are losing buyers

-- AUDIT your AI Share of Voice™ to know how you compare to competitors
+- AUDIT your AI Share of Market™ to know how you compare to competitors

 - IDENTIFY which social signals AI trusts in your category